Legal Issues & Disability

-Students with disabilities attending the Niagara University Ontario Education Program can find additional information on accessing accommodations, adjustments and auxiliary aides and services at this website or by contacting Disability Services at 716.286.8541, 716.286.8063 (fax), or firstname.lastname@example.org.
+Students with disabilities attending the Niagara University Ontario Education Program can find additional information on accessing accommodations, adjustments and auxiliary aides and services at this website or by contacting Accessibility Services at 716.286.8541, 716.286.8063 (fax), or firstname.lastname@example.org.

 Who is covered under the law?

 By federal law, a qualified person with a disability is any person who has a physical or mental impairment, has a record of such impairment, or is regarded as having such an impairment, which substantially limits one or more major life activities such as self-care, walking, standing, eating, seeing, hearing, speaking, breathing, sleeping, performing manual tasks, lifting, bending, learning, reading, concentrating, thinking, communicating, working, and some bodily functions.
 Examples include, but are not limited to, learning disabilities, visual impairments, hearing loss, psychological disorders, mobility impairments, AIDS, seizure disorders and other chronic illnesses.

 The law does not consider the following to qualify as disabilities:

 - Homosexuality or bisexuality